 Bulletproof Handyman

-What Can a Handyman Do in Castroville, Texas?
+What Can a Handyman Do Without a License in Castroville, Texas?

 In Texas, there is generally NO state-issued “general contractor” or “handyman” license for typical repair/remodel work, but many specific trades (especially electrical, plumbing, HVAC) are state-licensed and strictly enforced.
 A “handyman exemption” in Texas is not a single statewide dollar threshold; instead, what you can do without a license depends on whether the work falls into a state-licensed trade and whether local building permits are required.
 In Castroville (Medina County), you should expect city-level registration/permits for certain projects and state trade licenses for regulated work.